 Q: WHAT IS INTERMITTENT FASTING

 A: Intermittent Fasting (IF) is a stye of eating in which you fast (don’t eat) and then eat.
-We basically all follow a form of IF now… you’re “fasting” when you’re sleeping at night.
-Some tweaks in the timing of out meals can significantly help fat loss as our body switches from glycogen (carb) stores to fat stores.
+We basically all follow a form of IF because you’re “fasting” when you’re sleeping at night and your eating window is during the daytime when you’re eating.
+The idea behind IF is that allowing for periods of eating and fasting/non-eating can significantly help fat loss as our body switches from glycogen (carb) stores to fat stores.
 If you’re interested, definitely check out my IF Mini Guide

 You can workout anytime you’d like.
 It doesn’t matter if it’s during your fast or during your eating window.
 Personally, I workout in the AM and then have a few hours left of my fast.
 As long as you’re eating enough during your eating window and weight training, you don’t have to worry about muscle loss.
-In fact, muscle gain and increased definition is possible.
+In fact, muscle gain and increased definition is something I’ve noticed from this.

 Q: I HAVE HEARD SOME PEOPLE GET HEADACHES WHILE FASTING?